British NVC community W5: Other treatments

 There is no direct equivalent to W5 in the European EUNIS habitats system, but it is encompassed within the F9.2 willow carr and fen scrub and the G1.52 alder swamp woods on acid peat.
 Throughout northern Europe, river valley alder woods analogous to the W5c subcommunity are widespread.
 Woodland very similar to W5 occurs on the peaty soils of lower Normandy and Brittany, where it is divided into two types: forêts humides à aulne glutineux (wet alder woodland) and, for the Chrysosplenium subcommunity, forêts riveraines à frêne élevé (riparian ash woodland).

 In Britain, an important early study was by Marietta Pallis in the Norfolk Broads in the 1900s.
 She described the formation of "swamp carr" from tussock sedge swamps, "fen carr" from reedswamp, and "ultimate carr" from both of these as they mature.
 The first two types had a ground flora that was largely similar to the precursor vegetation, but the ultimate carr had more trees and shrubs.
 Although Pallas's studies were of the development of secondary woodland, she considered the ultimate carr to be a climax community.
 All three of Pallis's vegetation types would be considered W5 in the NVC.

-In 1938 Roy Clapham described the hydrosere around Sweat Mere in Shropshire, which includes what is possibly the first example of an ancient woodland alder carr to be recorded.
-The Shropshire-Cheshire plain once contained vast areas of wet woodland (even the names Shrewsbury and Shropshire derive from Old English words for (alder) scrub); and many small areas still persist.
+In 1938 Roy Clapham described the hydrosere around Sweat Mere in Shropshire, which includes what is possibly the first example of an ancient woodland alder carr to be recorded in the ecological literature.
+The Shropshire-Cheshire plain once contained vast areas of wet woodland and many small areas still persist.
 A later analysis by Sinker et al. divided the alder woods into four types, following the system developed by G.F.
 Peterken: 7A valley woods, 7B wet valley woods, 7C plateau alder woods and 7D slope alder woods.
 Of these, only 7B is similar to W5b and 7D may be W5c in the NVC; 7A could be analogous to W7 while 7C is perhaps W4.

 In County Durham, Gordon Graham assigned alder and willow carr into his "WOC9" community in a study in the 1970s and 1980s.
 The Witton-le-Weir alder woods stands in particular seem to belong to W5.